 As we said yesterday, the Magi did the only appropriate thing when they found Jesus, they worshipped and gave gifts.
 The famous gifts of Gold, Fankincense and Myrrh, each have their own prophetic symbolism.

 Gold is a precious metal and very valuable.
-It is used as a standard through out the world and is still used in trading.
+It is used a standard through out the world and still used in trading.
 It is likely that Mary and Joseph used this to finance their journey to Egypt.
 It is symbolic of Jesus’ divinity and kingship.

 Frankincense is a white resin or gum.
 It is highly fragrant and was used in worship (Exodus 30:34).
 Frankincense is a symbol of holiness and righteousness.
 The gift of frankincense to Jesus is symbolic of our worship to Him.

 Myrrh is a spice used in embalming, a bitter perfume that would have taken away the smell of a dead body.
 It symbolises his death and the price He would ultimately pay.

 We can see them summarised in the popular Christmas carol, We Three Kings (we three Magi obviously didn’t rhyme very well).